 These courses cover the Water Supply (Water Fittings) Regulations 1999 (England and Wales) and the Water Byelaws 2014 (Scotland) and meet the requirements of WRAS (the Water Regulations Advisory Scheme) of which the majority of the UK water companies are members.
-There are two distinct manuals, one for England/Wales and one for Scotland, as some regulations differ north of the border.
+There are two distinct manuals, one for England/Wales and one for Scotland, as some regulations differ.

 The manual for England/Wales covers the Water Supply (Water Fittings) Regulations 1999, while the one for Scotland references the Water Byelaws 2014.